DrGlaucous/UFBTM/Firmware/SlimeVR-Tracker-ESP-0.5.2/README.md

 # SlimeVR Tracker firmware for ESP

+## What is this Fork?

+This fork adds (potential?
+I can't actually test firsthand...) support for the LSD6DS3 IMU module under sensor fusion and fixes various bugs with the BMI160 + Magnetometer code.
+I've also added support for the qmc5883p magnetometer breakout, the latest knockoff to the HMC5883L and commonly marketed as such.
+These usually appear on the GY-271 breakout boards.

+I used 0.5.2 instead of a newer version because this version works stably on the ESP32C3 superminis I'm using with my specific homebuilt trackers (Mr and Ms tracker).

+## Description

 Firmware for ESP8266 / ESP32 microcontrollers and different IMU sensors to use them as a vive-like trackers in VR.

 Requires [SlimeVR Server](https://github.com/SlimeVR/SlimeVR-Server) to work with SteamVR and resolve pose.
 Should be compatible with [owoTrack](https://github.com/abb128/owo-track-driver), but is not guaranteed.